trishurdzik/trishurdzik.github.io/FAQ.md

 permalink: /faq
 accordian:
     - id: one
       header: I'm establishing, or want to establish, a research team at my organization.
-Can I get guidance on what to do, who to look for, etc?
+Can I get guidance on what to do, who to look for?
       content: Of course!
 We love to help organizations grow and would be honored to be a part of your growth.
 Scaling up can be overwhelming but it's a sign that your organization is on the right track.
 Let us help you figure out exactly what your organization needs and the best way to obtain it with the resources you have available.
 Setting up ethical guidelines, security practices, establishing best practices, and hiring the right people to keep that going can be done by our experts as well.
 Reach out if you'd like guidance or if you'd like to talk about Critical Path putting all those processes in place for you.

     - id: two